Melentije Stevanović: Uprising

-A monument
+Legacy

-The monument dedicated to Hadži Melentije Stevanović is located in the porti of the Rača monastery built into the very wall of the monastery church.
+The monument dedicated to Hadži Melentije Stevanović is located in the porta of the Rača monastery built into the very wall of the monastery church.
 It is made of wedding white marble.
 The idea for the erection of the monument was initiated in 1924 on the occasion of the 100th anniversary of the death of Hadži Melentije by the then abbot Zaharije Popović (Zdravko Popović Milekić).
 The work is the creation of academic painter and sculptor Mihailo Milovanović of Užice, who presented the character of Hadži Melentije after the story of Abbot Zaharije, descriptions from books and the Serbian folk song "The Beginning of the Revolt against the Dahijas".
 During the construction of the monument with his family, Mihailo Milovanović stayed in the monastery residence.
 The monument was unveiled and consecrated in the summer of 1924, and at the ceremony was welcomed by a large number of Račan district residents and Bishop Jefrem Bojović of Žiča.